ShriramSriniv/Pseudotranslate.Alevel-/README.md

 This program can be a valuable tool for IGCSE AS/A level students learning about programming.
 By providing a safe and interactive environment to write and test pseudocode, it can help them grasp the logic behind coding concepts and identify errors in their code. i hope this works

-Sure, let's provide descriptions and some sample usage for the Python programs you provided:

 1. BuiltInFunction Class

 Description: